haiwen/seafile-admin-docs/manual/extension/seafile-ai.md

 SEASEARCH_URL=http://<your SeaSearch server host>:4080
 SEASEARCH_TOKEN=<your SeaSearch authorization token>
 ```

+### Enable vector search

+Vector search lets AI Chat find documents by the meaning of their AI-generated summaries.
+It is built on keyword search and requires the SeaSearch configuration above.

+Before enabling vector search, make sure that all of the following are available:

+- Metadata server is deployed and metadata management is enabled for the library.
+- Seafile AI has a valid `EMBEDDING_MODEL` in `seafile_ai_config.yaml`.
+The embedding model must return vectors with the configured `dimensions` value.
+- The SeaSearch deployment supports vector indexes.

 Then, in the library's **Settings**, enable **Extended properties** and enable **AI chat and search**.
 Seafile generates summaries and creates a vector index asynchronously for supported files: sdoc, markdown, docx, pdf, and pptx.
 Initial indexing may take time depending on the number and size of files.